Ghasak/nvim/docs/formatter_in_nvim.md

 ### NeoFormat

-Current problem with the `rustfmt`, which based on the `toolchain` of Rust, the `rustc` foramt the old version of rust by defualt which support the `--edition=2015`.
+Current, problem with the `rustfmt`, which based on the `toolchain` of Rust, the `rustc` foramt the old version of rust by defualt which support the `--edition=2015`.
 If you want to run for modern syntax of edition `2021` for example, then you must pass the flag `--edition=2020`.

-1. Ensure you have already installed the `rustfmt` using
+1. Ensure you have already installed the `rustfmt` using:

 ```shell
 rustup component add rustfmt